Laserology/rss-for-woo/README.md

 You can also find the feed link from the plugin listing, as shown here:
 ![A picture showing a "View feed" link on a plugin listing](https://github.com/Laserology/rss-for-woo/blob/main/Screenshot_20240911_162859.png?raw=true)

+### Note
+For every product, you should add an extra field called 'google-product-id', and it should be a number indentifying the product's category.
+[You can reference this page here.](https://productcategory.net/)

 ## This is a fork!
 This plugin originated from [here](https://github.com/vladjpuscasu/woocommerce_xml_product_feed), i have forked it and made it much more user friendly and plan to keep it up to date for the forseeable future.